brend/wumpus/README.markdown

 desired action, one of `Action::TURN`, `Action::FORWARD`, `Action::SHOOT`,
 `Action::GRAB` and `Action::CLIMB`.

-The game will continue to call the method `Hunter#turn` until the hunt is over (good or bad), or until ten turns have passed without the hunter moving from her current square *(this is preliminary, will probably be refined later)*.
+The game will continue to call the method `Hunter#make_move` until the hunt is over (good or bad), or until ten turns have passed without the hunter moving from her current square *(this is preliminary, will probably be refined later)*.